 Justice and Home Affairs Agencies support the EU institutions and Member States by providing information and advice and supporting operational activities and policy making in the area of Home Affairs.
 Some of these agencies play a role in various aspects of EU migration policy.
 They receive, process and exchange migration-relevant data collected by Member States and disseminate aggregates, statistics or reports.
 The relevant Agencies are:

 - Frontex (European Border and Cost Guard Agency): has a shared responsibility together with the Member States border guard authorities for implementing a European integrated border management, and its tasks include the monitoring of migratory flows.
-Find a list of Frontex data and reports (for instance, the Frontex Risk Analysis Network FRAN reports) here >
+For a list of Frontex data and reports (for instance, the Frontex Risk Analysis Network FRAN reports), see >

 - eu-LISA (European Agency for the operational management of large-scale information technology systems in the area of freedom, security and justice): responsible for the operational management of the central components of the second-generation Schengen Information System (SIS II), the Visa Information System (VIS) and EURODAC (fingerprint database).
-Find a list of eu-LISA data and reports here >
+For a list of eu-LISA data and reports, see >

 - Migration Data Catalogue - an inventory of dataset descriptions made available by international organizations, European institutions and bodies (notably the European Commission and EU agencies) and some Member States.
 Many of the datasets present national data aggregated at European level, some relate only to one EU Member State, while others have global coverage.
 For each dataset, the catalogue presents a summary description, a link to the dataset, and key metadata information (e.g. geographical and temporal coverage, and frequency of update) representing an outline of key strengths and limitations.
 Efforts to expand the catalogue will continue, adding new datasets as they become available.